-In Rule 218.b.(5), the Commission adopted procedures for providing full cost bondingsingle well financial assurance of inactive wells upon that meet certain thresholds when subject to transfer.
+In Rule 218.b.(5), the Commission adopted procedures for providing single well financial assurance of inactive wells that meet certain thresholds when subject to transfer.
 Rule 218.b.(5) requires the selling operator to identify the amount of financial assurance that the buying operator will need to provide for the transferred items.
-The Commission revised the rule to provide that the amount of financial assurance for any transferred inactive well must be the full cost of plugging, abandoning, and reclaiming the well. transferred inactive wells part of a transaction in which more than 30 percent of the oil and gas wells are inactive, or the average daily per-well production of all the oil and gas wells is less than five BBL or 10 MCF must be the full cost of plugging, abandoning, and reclaiming any transferred inactive well.
+The Commission revised the rule to provide that the amount of financial assurance for transferred inactive wells part of a transaction in which more than 30 percent of the oil and gas wells are inactive, or the average daily per-well production of all the oil and gas wells is less than five BBL or 10 MCF must be the full cost of plugging, abandoning, and reclaiming any transferred inactive well.
 The average daily per-well production is calculated as the total production for the prior 12 months of the wells proposed to be transferred (excluding out of service wells), divided by the total wells, with the total then divided by 365.

-Understanding the varying costs associated with plugging, abandoning, and reclaiming and oil and gas location in Colorado, the Commission determined that \$78,000.00a single well financial assurance, based on a consideration of on-site factors, is more appropriate than projecting a reasonable average statewide estimate of the average cost to plug, abandon, and reclaim an oil and gas location in Colorado as of 2021.
+Understanding the varying costs associated with plugging, abandoning, and reclaiming and oil and gas location in Colorado, the Commission determined that a single well financial assurance, based on a consideration of on-site factors, is more appropriate than projecting a reasonable average statewide estimate.
 The Commission made this determination based on evidence in the administrative record, including evidence presented by parties and Staff.
-Specifically, the Commission relied on cost estimates developed by Staff in the lead up to the Financial Assurance Rulemaking- and stakeholder feedback.
+Specifically, the Commission relied on cost estimates developed by Staff in the lead up to the Financial Assurance Rulemaking and stakeholder feedback.
 The Commission requested that Staff analyze data from the Orphaned Well Program about costs borne by the program in plugging, abandoning, and reclaiming orphan wells.
 Staff presented the results of its analysis at the Commission's May 5, 2021 hearing.
 Specifically, Staff reviewed data from the Orphaned Well Program to select a total of 23 orphaned sites that provide a general representation of the range of typical facilities that the Commission's Orphaned Well Program must address.
-Staff excluded extreme high cost and low cost outliers from its analysis.
-The analysis included only projects that were complete or near enough to completion to estimate final costs.
+Staff excluded extreme high cost and low cost outliers from its The analysis included only projects that were complete or near enough to completion to estimate final costs.
 Staff selected sites statewide, to ensure that they provided a representative sample of different basins and regions, in roughly proportionate amounts to where current development is located.
 Specifically, ten sites were in the Denver-Julesburg Basin, five sites where in the San Juan basin, four sites were in the Piceance Basin, two sites were in the Sand Wash Basin, one site was in the Cañon City Embayment, and one site was in the Paradox Basin.
 All analyzed sites required both plugging and decommissioning work, including well plugging, flowline abandonment, and production equipment decommissioning.

 Staff's analysis found total site costs ranging from \$25,485 to \$144,290.
 The mean cost was \$77,278, and the median cost was \$77,759.
 Within those costs, plugging and abandonment (decommissioning) costs ranged from \$22,567 to \$83,600.
 Reclamation costs ranged from \$0 to \$56,768.
 Remediation costs ranged from \$0 to \$33,240.
 Stakeholder comments received also discussed high variability in costs making a single estimated cost inappropriate.
-Based on this evidence, the Commission concluded that a value of \$78,000.00, which conservatively rounds upit is more appropriate to tailor the nearest hundred thousand from the mean and median costs, is a representative, statewide average valueamount for the full cost of plugging, abandoning, and reclaiming a single well as of 2021to on-site considerations.
+Based on this evidence, the Commission concluded it is more appropriate to tailor the amount for the full cost of plugging, abandoning, and reclaiming a single well to on-site considerations.